 The employability modules complement the broader skills that you’ll gain in understanding how businesses create success, how to manage business operations, how to make informed decisions and how to lead change in organisations.

-85% of business graduates enter employment or further study within six months of graduating (Latest Destination of Higher Education Leavers Survey).
+92% of Sunderland graduates enter employment or further study within six months of graduating, according to the Destination of Higher Education Leavers Survey 2014.
 Examples of companies that have recruited students from Sunderland include leading names in IT (Microsoft, IBM, Intel), consumer goods (P&G, Nike, Adidas), banking (Lloyds TSB), hospitality (Marriott Hotels, Starbucks), and the public sector (NHS).

 Our invitations to guest speakers allow you to listen to people who are already in the type of management position that you may one day hold.
 Recent speakers include Maurice Duffy, CEO of Global Blackswan, Mike Johnson, CEO of Castrol and Executive Vice President of BP, Uday K. Dholakia, Senior Partner of Global Consulting, Neil Stephenson, CEO of ONYX, James Ramsbotham, CEO of the North East Chamber of Commerce, as well as other representatives from a number of our region’s largest employers.